szilard/ml-x1/README.md

 architecture/hierarchy.
 Check back here later, once the developers of h2o and xgboost have looked into these issues and possibly made improvements.

+Meanwhile, one can (maybe) take advantage of a high number of cores e.g. by distributing the training of multiple models (e.g. hyperparameter search) across CPU sockets and avoiding the hyperthreaded cores (though this should be studied/tested how well it works).